Phantas0s/devdash/README-PREPAR.md

 | cyan    |
 | white   |

-These colors depend on the configuration of your terminal

 ### Size

 Devdash is based on a 12 columns grid.

-You can indicate the width of a widget in number of column, or using the equivalent t-shirt size as described below:
+You can indicate the width of a widget in number of column (1 to 12), or using the equivalent t-shirt size as described below:

 | Name | Number of columns |
 | --   | --                |